p-j-ward/boolearn-hs/README.md

     251189    0.00905458    0.02478916    0.06987461    0.16330250    0.11430751    99.915 %    99.789 %
     304208    0.00585157    0.01410334    0.05066723    0.09620216    0.09620216    99.988 %    99.754 %
 ```
+Both accuracies reach 100 % when a smaller setting for `gapstop` is used.
+If we repeat these experiments with another set of random gates (on the same architecture), the results will be the same: a transition to perfect generalization when the number of training items reaches 256.

 ## Generalization with synthetic data II: cellular automata